christianscharr/helpbor-flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+helpbor-flutter is licensed under a
+Creative Commons Attribution-NonCommercial 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc/4.0/>.